kawaiiTaiga/project_SABA/README.md

 We are trying to answer the following technical questions as we build this tool:

-* How can we move beyond the request-response model and build an event-driven structure where the LLM can react to events?
 * What is the best way to connect various hardware in a consistent and efficient manner?
 * What prompt and MCP structures are needed for an LLM to best control physical devices?
+* And...
+How can we move beyond the request-response model and build an event-driven structure where the LLM can react to events?
 ---

 ### Version History